In the guide

 Action when sheep scab suspected

 Any person who has responsibility for, and any veterinary surgeon who examines, any sheep, and suspects or knows them to be affected with sheep scab, must inform their local APHA office as soon as possible.
-Movement restrictions apply automatically to such premises, prohibiting movement of sheep on or off the premises until all affected sheep are treated or a veterinary surgeon confirms there are no affected sheep (or carcases) and the APHA has received confirmation of this in writing.
+Movement restrictions apply automatically to such premises, prohibiting movement of sheep on to or off the premises until all affected sheep are treated or a veterinary surgeon confirms there are no affected sheep (or carcases) and the APHA has received confirmation of this in writing.

-No affected sheep may be moved on to or off any premises except:
+No affected sheep may be moved on to or off any premises, except:

 • for treatment